eudoxia0/eudoxia0.github.io/article/_posts/2026-01-12-letting-claude-play-text-adventures.md

   tool.
 - **Manual Geography:** the automatic geography approach has a few drawbacks.
-Without integration into the Z-machine interpreter, it requires some work to implement (parsing the currente location from the `dfrotz` output, keeping track of the command history to find standard travel commands e.g. `go south`) but isn't 100% deterministic, so that mazes and dynamic rooms (e.g. elevators) will confuse the system.
+Without integration into the Z-machine interpreter, it requires some work to implement (parsing the current location from the `dfrotz` output, keeping track of the command history to find standard travel commands e.g. `go south`) but isn't 100% deterministic, so that mazes and dynamic rooms (e.g. elevators) will confuse the system.
 So, instead of doing it manually, we